Cardinals roll past playoff-bound Seahawks in 27-13 victory

 RECORD WATCH

-Fitzgerald became the second player in NFL history to top 17,000 yards receiving.
+Fitzgerald became the second player in NFL history to top 17,000 yards receiving in a career.
 Fitzgerald reached the mark on his TD catch in the second quarter.
 Fitzgerald entered the day with 16,990 yards receiving; he trails only Jerry Rice (22,895) on the all-time list.

-Wilson moved past Matt Hasselback to become Seattle’s career leader in yards passing.
+Wilson moved past Matt Hasselback to become Seattle’s all-time leader in yards passing.
 Wilson needed 103 yards to top Hasselback’s mark of 29,435 set during his 10 seasons with Seattle between 2001-10.

 FLEXED